cabforum/smime/SBR.md

 The CA and each Delegated Third Party SHALL retain, for at least two (2) years:

   1. CA Certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
-     1. the destruction of the CA Private Key; or
+     1. the destruction of the CA Key Pair's Private Key; or
-     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
+     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Key Pair's Private Key;
   2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the expiration of the Subscriber Certificate;
   3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.